Ford Falcon (ED): Introduction

 replacing the Ford EB Falcon, which had been released in July 1991.
 Although over 280 changes were made for the new model, the most obvious visual difference was a new oval shaped grille.
 Falcon XR6 and Falcon XR8 models now featured a unique four headlight frontal treatment.
-It launched shortly after the Holden Commodore VR.
+It launched shortly after the Holden VR Commodore.

 Model range

 The ED Falcon was offered in four-door sedan and five-door wagon body styles in the following models: